back

 Gwendolyn Phillips, self‑portrait

 The solo exhibition »Gwendolyn Phillips: A Brownie Hawkeye«, curated by M. Bassy in cooperation with Julia Phillips, is dedicated to the life and work of the photographer Gwendolyn Phillips, born 1947 in Pittsburgh, USA, who was the first Black woman to be permanently employed by the Los Angeles Times.
 During the 1960s and 1970s, she created an impressive photographic portfolio featuring portraits of renowned artists, musicians, and public figures, including Aretha Franklin, Joseph Beuys, Romare Bearden, and the Jackson Five.
 Her work ranges from documentary photography to artistic portraits, reflecting the social upheavals and political tensions of the time.
 Following the American civil rights movement and mounting tensions in the USA, Gwendolyn Phillips relocated to Europe.
-In 1972, she relocated to Hamburg, where she worked for ZEIT magazine and ran her own photography studio.
+In 1972, she relocated to Hamburg, where she worked for Zeit magazine and ran her own photography studio.
 Her extensive archive was stored here in a basement for over four decades and was largely forgotten.
 This exhibition showcases her photographic works alongside personal documents and audiovisual contributions, contextualising them within contemporary conversations on feminism, Black perspectives in photography, and diasporic narratives.

 JULIA PHILLIPS